Download Belgium Guide

 After living in Belgium for three years, EU citizens will need to transfer their health and social security coverage to their host country to apply for permanent residency.

 Citizens of non-EU countries require a visa and/or work permit.
 Short-term visas are for individuals staying less than 90 days in Belgium, while long-term visas are for those residing in Belgium for more than 90 days.
-The latter also requires a work permit, which the prospective employer must usually apply for, ideally many months in advance.
+The latter also requires a work permit, which the prospective employer must usually apply for ideally many months in advance.
 The type of employee determines conditions and procedures for the application process.
-Applications are to be made in correlation to the region in which an employer will be working.
-An application must be submitted to the Economic Migration Department at least two months before the expiry date to extend a work permit.

 VAT